gmadharh/hack-united/README.md

 ## Contributors

 This project was developed by the team at Hack United for the New Year's Resolution theme.
+Hack United v2.

 ## Acknowledgments